electricimp/Usb/UsbHost/USB-DRIVER-BASE.md

 # UsbDriverBase

-The UsbDriverBase Class is used as the base class for all usb drivers that make use of the UsbHost.
+The UsbDriverBase class is used as the base class for all usb drivers that make use of the UsbHost.
 It contains a set of functions that you must override that are expected by the UsbHost class and set up functions.

 ### Setup